Graphical user interface¶

 Relocating a tab as a new panel¶

-A tab can be relocated by dragging its title to a desired new panel.
+A tab can be detached from a panel and relocated by dragging its title to a desired location as a new panel.
 The target location is visualized with a semi-transparent box, as shown in the example below.

 Relocating a tab to another panel¶